-In accordance with GAAP, we report gross revenues in our consolidated statements of income (loss) and include voyage expenses among our operating expenses.
+In accordance with GAAP, we report gross revenues in our consolidated statements of income and include voyage expenses among our operating expenses.
 However, ship-owners base economic decisions regarding the deployment of their vessels upon anticipated TCE rates, and industry analysts typically measure bulk shipping freight rates in terms of TCE rates.
-This is because under time-charter contracts the customer usually pays the voyage expenses, while under voyage charters the ship-owner usually pays the voyage expenses, while under voyage charters the ship-owner usually pays the voyage expenses, while under voyage charters the ship-owner usually pays the voyage expenses, while under voyage charters the ship-owner usually pays the voyage expenses, while under voyage the discussion of revenue below focuses on net revenues and TCE rates where applicable.
+This is because under time-charter contracts the customer usually pays the voyage expenses, while under voyage charters the ship-owner usually pays the voyage expenses, which typically are added to the hire rate at an approximate cost.
+Accordingly, the discussion of revenue below focuses on net revenues and TCE rates where applicable.